 Non-urgent Medical Services

 Contrary to the general medical services, dentistry in Siem Reap has a very good reputation; it’s well-priced and good quality.

-Pachem Dental Clinic offers full dental services including cosmetic, restorative, bleaching, dentures, implants.
-We highly recommend Dr. Chour Darith, resident dentist at Pachem Dental Clinic and repeatedly voted ‘Best Dentist’ at the clinic by his local and international clients.
+Stunning Dental Clinic offers full dental services including cosmetic, restorative, bleaching, dentures, implants.
+We highly recommend Dr. Chour Darith, dentist at Stunning Dental Clinic and repeatedly voted ‘Best Dentist’ by his local and international clients.

 - Address: Sivatha Boulevard (next to Canadia Bank)